ebeetles/gsoc-musicblocks-JSeditor/README.md

 [*Music Blocks*](https://musicblocks.sugarlabs.org/) is a block-based programming environment that teaches beginners how to program through the creation of music.
 While the existing system excelled at visual (block-based) programming, there was a significant gap in helping learners transition to text-based coding.
 The purpose of my project was **to develop an advanced JavaScript editor that enables bidirectional conversion between JavaScript code and MusicBlocks visual blocks, along with comprehensive debugging tools and syntax highlighting to create a complete learning environment**.

+Additionally, I developed a **MusicBlocks Generation Model** that creates an end-to-end pipeline for generating music from natural language prompts using AI-powered retrieval-augmented generation (RAG).
+This system addresses the challenge of helping users create music when they don't know how to program, by providing an AI-powered generation system that outputs directly to MusicBlocks format.

 This project addressed a critical educational need: children cannot learn to code without actually coding.
 Although MusicBlocks provided excellent visual programming concepts, learners needed a pathway to text-based programming.
 The JavaScript-to-MusicBlocks conversion feature enables smooth transitions between visual and textual programming, promoting deeper understanding of programming concepts.
+The generation model further lowers barriers by enabling music creation through natural language, creating multiple entry points for learners.

 ## Tech Stack